Mode dial

 A mode dial or camera dial is a dial used on digital cameras to change the camera's mode.
-Most digital cameras, including dSLR and mirrorless cameras, support modes, selectable either by a rotary dial or from a menu.
+Most digital cameras, including DSLR and mirrorless cameras, support modes, selectable either by a rotary dial or from a menu.
 On point-and-shoot cameras which support modes a range of scene types is offered.
-On dSLR and mirrorless cameras, mode dials usually offer access to manual settings.
-The more compact point-and-shoot cameras, and cameras offering a great many modes, do not have mode dials, using menus instead.
+On DSLR and mirrorless cameras, mode dials usually offer access to manual settings.
+The more compact point-and-shoot cameras, and cameras offering a great many modes, do not have mode dials, using menus instead, while others, such as the Nikon Z50II, use a combination of a single scene setting, followed by a menu selection of the specific type of scene.
 Some interchangeable lenses themselves offer control over things such as aperture, reducing the need for mode support in the camera body.

 Location of the dial

-On most dSLRs and mirrorless cameras, the mode dial is located at the top of the camera, to one side of the flash/viewfinder hump.
+On most DSLRs and mirrorless cameras, the mode dial is located at the top of the camera, to one side of the flash/viewfinder hump.
 On point-and-shoot cameras, particularly those with a thin body, the dial is found on the back of the camera, and it is often coupled with a menu-navigation button.
 Some thin cameras use a slide switch rather than a dial.